 Thanks to the support of our funder, the IMLS, the COL project was extended for a 4th and final year!
 It will conclude in August of 2014.

 Enjoy our updated COL Presentation, featuring photos from our professional development events at annual COL face-to-face meetings.
 Learn about our program’s students, staff, advisory board, and professional mentors.

 Our first issue, Spring 2012 COL News, proudly showcases the academic, professional and community service awards and achievements of seven COL scholars.

-COL Staff will attend the ALA conference in Chicago this June and meet with COL Advisory Board members at their annual meeting.
+COL Staff attended the 2013 ALA conference in Chicago in June and met with COL Advisory Board members at their annual meeting.

 Circle of Learning scholars and staff presented sessions at the 2013 International Conference of the Association of Indigenous Archives, Libraries and Museums, (ATALM) in Albuquerque, NM in June.
 More information about the COL-led sessions can be found in our Spring 2013 Newsletter.

 Several COL students attended the Eighth International Indigenous Librarians' Forum in May in Bellingham, WA.

 COL advisory committee member and UW PhD candidate Marisa Duarte spoke on April 18th, 2013 at the University of Wisconsin-Madison.
 Her talk was entitled, "Network Sovereignty: Building the Infrastructure Toward Intellectual Freedom in Indian Country."